When the stars align

 Last Stop, The Acorn Pub & Eatery

 After a full day on the slopes, we had worked up quite an appetite, so we decided to grab a bite to eat at the lodge's Acorn Pub & Eatery before heading home.
 The pub, like the mountain, was busy with skiers and riders as well as a large group of snowmobilers, all having a good time as they waited for the evening's Winter Carnival fireworks display.
 The crowd did not scare us off, we simply found a table and prepared ourselves for a little wait.
 We soon learned that preparation was clearly uncalled for because before we knew it not only was our order in, but the wings we ordered as an appetizer were quickly on the table ready for us to devour (and that we did)!
 I've always wondered if it is the actual skiing that makes you work up such an appetite or if it is the extra energy you burn trying to stay warm.
 Either way, the food was a welcome sight and not your average ski slop pub fair.
-This past summer, Oak Mountain hired Hell's Kitchen Chef, Lou Petrozza and the food they have been turning out every since has been an attraction in itself.

 The Ride Home